 In the roughly 21 months that followed, through the end of 2021, unemployment plummeted while the S&P more than doubled.

 Since then, however, something funny has happened.
 (Funny is probably the wrong word choice for those of us who are heavily invested.)
 The unemployment-stock market correlation failed.
-The employment rate has continued to trickle lower – from 4% in January 2022 to 3.5% now – while stocks have fallen 7% since the start of 2022.
+The employment rate continued to trickle lower — from 4% in January 2022 to 3.5% at the end of the year — yet stocks experienced a bear market.

 Suddenly, the inverse relationship between stock market performance and the U.S. employment rate doesn’t look so strong.
 Take a look:

-That looks more like a direct relationship than an inverse one, with the two rates falling virtually in tandem.
+That looks more like a direct relationship than an inverse one, with the two rates rising and falling virtually in tandem.
 The question is why?

 Strange times.